ybgskr12/Reforestation/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.